The Exemption Process

 To avoid having your child's information made available in directory listings, you might consider adding a phrase indicating that you don't allow that (see the sample affidavits).

 The sample affidavits below can give you an idea of what a homeschooling affidavit looks like.
 You may use these sample affidavits or create your own.
-The first is an affidavit is in letter format, the latter is formatted as a form.
+The first affidavit is in letter format, the second is formatted as a form.

 A Note About Using District Forms